janosh/matbench-discovery/site/src/routes/si/+page.md

 {/if}

 > @label:fig:scatter-largest-errors-models-mean-vs-each-true The 200 structures with largest error averaged over all models vs their DFT hull distance colored by model disagreement (as measured by standard deviation in hull distance predictions from different models) and sized by number of training structures containing the least prevalent element (e.g. if a scatter point had composition FeO, MP has 6.6k structures containing Fe and 82k containing O so its size would be set to 6.6k).
 Thus smaller points have less training support.
 This plot suggests all models are biased to predict low energy and perhaps fail to capture certain physics resulting in highly unstable structures.
 This is unsurprising considering MP training data mainly consists of low energy structures.<br>
-> It is also possible that some of blue points with large error yet good agreement among models are in fact accurate ML predictions for a DFT relaxation gone wrong.
+> It is also possible that some of the blue points with large error yet good agreement among models are in fact accurate ML predictions for a DFT relaxation gone wrong.

 ## MEGNet formation energies from UIP-relaxed structures